-

 - Academic Dishonesty is not acceptable.

-Copying others’ work, plagiarism, cheating on tests, and having others do your work
+Copying others’ work, plagiarism, cheating on tests, using AI (except as permitted

-prohibits these acts.
-Check the syllabus in your course for possible consequences
+Walters State’s policy on academic dishonesty prohibits these acts.
+Check the syllabus

-of violating this policy.
+in your course for possible consequences of violating this policy.

 - Avoid “recycling” work from previous courses.